candlerb/sshagentca/README.md

     <enter password>

     # assuming the public key or fingerprint to id_test is in the
-    # settings.yaml file on the sshagentca server, along with the
+    # settings.yaml file on the sshtokenca server, along with the
-    # certificate name and principals, and sshagentca is running on
+    # certificate name and principals, and sshtokenca is running on
     # 10.0.1.99: (it is important to forward the agent)
     ssh -p 2222 10.0.1.99 -A